julianfields/julianfields/source/2014-03-25-The-Simple-Life.html.markdown

 It was no coincidence that I would become a surfer.
 One of the earliest pictures of me was in Hawaii with a snorkel and mask in my underwear.
-I used to swim in the mud puddles at the school up the street when I was a kid.  by the time I was 8 or 9 I had a boogie board and a funky old wetsuit.
+I used to swim in the mud puddles at the school up the street when I was a kid.
+By the time I was 8 or 9 I had a boogie board and a funky old wetsuit.
 The kind with a beaver tail and only covered your upper body. hardly enough to keep you warm in the 50 degree waters of Oregon, but as I recall it didn't stop me.